 Any student pursuing a degree in Real Estate needs to take a look at Florida State University.
 Tallahassee, Florida is an appropriate area for college students who relish the active city life.

 Only 36.0% of college students graduate on time.
 Florida State is way ahead of the pack on that mark with 61.6% of students finishing on time.
-Thinking about criminal justice & corrections?
-You should put Florida State University's top program on your shortlist.
+At least 78.0% of the educators at Florida State have full-time hours, so they have lots of time to help their students.
 Find every one of Florida State University's rankings to find out more.